John Tufton, 2nd Baron Hothfield: Cricket

 Tufton played in 13 first-class cricket matches in the years after he first left the army between 1897 and 1899.
 He was on the General Committee at Kent County Cricket Club between 1897 and 1909 and then again in 1914 and played club cricket regularly.
-He made his first-class debut for MCC against Leicestershire at Lord's in May 1897 before playing in six first-class matches for Kent during the same season.
+He made his first-class debut for Marylebone Cricket Club (MCC) against Leicestershire at Lord's in May 1897 before playing in six first-class matches for Kent during the same season.
 Two matches for both MCC and Kent in 1898 were followed by another two for MCC in 1899, another appearance against Leicestershire marking the end of his first-class career.

-He continued to play club cricket until the 1914 season for sides including Free Foresters, I Zingari and Band of Brothers, an amateur side closely associated with Kent.
+He continued to play club cricket until the 1914 season including Free Foresters, I Zingari and Band of Brothers, closely associated with Kent.
 He resigned his position on the Kent Committee at the start of the First World War as he opposed Lord Harris' position on continuing to play top-class cricket during the war.

 Family life

 As well as playing cricket, Tufton was a keen lawn tennis player, considered one of the best in the House of Lords.
 He married Lady Ierne Hastings, the third daughter of the 13th Earl of Huntingdon, in 1896 and had two sons and two daughters.
 Following the death of his first wife in 1935 he married Sybil Augusta Sant.

 He was appointed as Deputy Lieutenant of the County of Westmorland in 1894 and inherited his father's estates in Yorkshire and Westmorland in 1926.
-He served in the House of Lords, as a Justice of the Peace in both Kent and Westmorland and was twice Mayor of Appleby-in-Westmorland before the Second World War but had to sell most of land and property, mainly to his tenants, in 1947.
+He served in the House of Lords, was a Justice of the Peace in both Kent and Westmorland and was twice Mayor of Appleby-in-Westmorland before the Second World War but had to sell most of land and property, mainly to his tenants, in 1947.

 His second wife died in 1950, and Tufton died in December 1952 aged 79 at his Bayswater home.
 His eldest son Henry succeeded him as the 3rd Baron Hothfield.